lizzybrooks/python-possible/3-hello-Python.md

       words = [word for word in words if word.endswith("ing")]
       # all the words that end in ing

+### Ready to do something interesting with these skills?
-#### Creative and Mathy assigments are now located on the Python Puzzles page.
+#### Creative and Mathy assigments are now located on the [Python Puzzles](https://github.com/lizzybrooks/python-possible/blob/master/5-python-puzzles.mdf) page.